 The Key to Financial Marital Bliss!

 The monthly allowance!
-We came up with an agreed upon amount that Blake would get once a month to spend on his monthly needs and desires with no complaint from me.
+We came up with an agreed upon amount that Steve would get once a month to spend on his monthly needs and desires with no complaint from me.
 No more rolling my eyes when he stopped for a $4 coffee.
 It was complaint free money.
 His to budget as he pleased.

 We calculated what his essential needs were (plus a few extras) for a normal month to come up with his allowance amount.